mk-fg/fgtk/README.rst

 Example watchdog.service::

   [Service]
-  WatchdogSec=60s
+  Type=notify
+  ExecStart=/usr/local/bin/systemd-watchdog -i30 -n

+  WatchdogSec=60
+  TimeoutStartSec=15
   Restart=on-failure
+  RestartSec=20
   StartLimitInterval=10min
-  StartLimitBurst=10
+  StartLimitBurst=5
   StartLimitAction=reboot-force
-  Type=notify
-  ExecStart=/usr/local/bin/systemd-watchdog

   [Install]
   WantedBy=multi-user.target

+(be sure to tweak timeouts and test without "reboot-force" first though, be sure to set some RestartSec= for transient failures to not trigger StartLimitAction)

 Can optionally get IP of (non-local) gateway to 8.8.8.8 (or any specified IPv4) via libmnl (also used by iproute2, so always available) and check whether it